 On December 16, 1990, four inspectors from the 12th Medical Detachment arrived at the 325th Al Jubayl paint site to observe practices and procedures being followed by the 325th Maintenance Companys painters.
 The inspection group consisted of an industrial hygienist, an occupational medicine physician, and two enlisted personnel.
-Upon arrival, the group noted that the painters were wearing chemical protection masks, assorted air-purifying respirators, and standard battle dress utility (BDU) uniforms with no protective overgarments.
+Upon arrival, the group noted that the painters were wearing chemical protection masks, assorted air-purifying respirators, and battle dress uniforms with no protective overgarments.
 To correct this situation, the inspection teams industrial hygienist bought enough certified low-pressure air-supplied respirators from a local store to equip the painters.
 The team also ordered several more respirators so that personnel participating in all aspects of the paint operation could have air-supplied respirators.
-Though no one present was qualified to fit-test soldiers for the air-supplied respirators, the inspection teams industrial hygienist believed that the painters were still adequately protected.
-In addition, the team gave suggestions as to where the air compressors for the respirators should be placed for optimal performance and protection.[128,129]
+Though no one was qualified to fit-test soldiers for the air-supplied respirators, the inspection teams industrial hygienist believed that the painters were still adequately protected.
+In addition, the team gave suggestions as to where the air compressors for the respirators should be placed.[126,127]

 Instructions were provided on the proper use of the respirator and the wearing of other protective equipment during the evaluation.
 In addition, other control measures were implemented to reduce exposures, including the establishment of a restricted area where certain levels of protective clothing were required depending on the job performed, 8-hour work shifts, a job rotation system, and the establishment of a break area away from the paint site.